-Making a trip to Kinnaur Valley in Winters?
-Few things to expect:
+What to expect on a road trip to Kinnaur Valley in Winters?

 Well, the answer only lies behind the adventure of taking a trip to Kinnaur Valley in winters.
 However, before you plan such a trip, please go through this list of things below that you should expect while on a trip to Kinnaur Valley in winters.
 By the way, if you have not heard about Kinnaur Valley, you can also read about it in the Wikipedia

 A week of a road closure in Kinnaur Valley is less probable but can happen.
 BRO/GREF/PWD tries to keep the road cleared of snow up to Reckong Peo, Kalpa, and Sangla Valley all around the year.
 Hence, go prepared with nothing major to work back at home even if you get stuck for a week and carry enough clothes & cash to survive the week.
 ATMs will be at the mercy of electricity and may run out of cash.